 The carrier also claims in a media release that the processes on the ground and in the air have been stabilized.
 According to their own statements, they want to have achieved a top value of 99 percent reliability.
 However, the Lufthansa subsidiary does not give any further details on which this statement is based.
 The extensions from the individual airports are shown below.

 From its largest location in Düsseldorf, Eurowings serves more than 30 classic business travel destinations in around ten countries.
 As part of the program expansion, the high-demand connections to Berlin, Zurich and Milan in particular will be increased with up to 10.000 additional seats.
-In addition, Eurowings offers connections twice a day with attractive off-peak times on the routes to Stockholm, Prague, Dresden, Birmingham, Geneva, Lyon and Salzburg.
+In addition, Eurowings offers twice-daily connections with attractive off-peak times on the routes to Stockholm, Prague, Dresden, Birmingham, Geneva, Lyon and Salzburg.
 Other business travel destinations from Düsseldorf are Athens, Belgrade, Bologna, Budapest, Gdansk, Hamburg, Copenhagen, Kraków, Rome, Gothenburg, Graz, London, Lisbon, Linz, Manchester, Marseille, Newcastle and Vienna.
 All in all, Eurowings passengers can choose from more than 100 direct connections from the state capital of North Rhine-Westphalia.

 From Cologne/Bonn, Eurowings is increasing capacity on the highly popular connection to Berlin: more than 6000 additional seats for this route will be put on sale for September.
 Business travelers can then choose from up to six daily departures to the federal capital.
 In total, Eurowings serves more than 60 direct destinations throughout Europe from Cologne/Bonn, including the important business travel destinations of Stockholm, Athens, Bologna, Budapest, Hamburg, Rome, London, Lisbon, Milan, Munich, Prague, Salzburg, Vienna and Zurich.